rbicker/go-rsql/README.md

 | ,                  | Logical OR          |

-# advanced usage with custom operators
+# advanced usage

+## custom operators
+The library makes it easy to define custom operators:
 ```go
 package main